French Film Festival Has Movies for All Majors

 Letter from Our Director

-The School of World Studies (SWS) is dedicated to understanding what it means to be human and to promoting relations of understanding and cooperation among people of the world.
-Our internationally renowned scholars and award-winning teachers study the emergence, development, and contemporary expression of humanity.
-We investigate the nature and influence of language, religion, and culture on the construction of meaning and relations.
+The School of World Studies (SWS) is dedicated to understanding the human experience and to promoting understanding among people of the world.
+Our renowned scholars and award-winning teachers study and teach about the diversity of languages, religions, literature, film, and cultural practices, and the relationship between these forms of human expression and issues of social justice, human rights, and sustainability.

-Through collaborative research, participatory pedagogy, engagement with real world issues, study abroad programs, and partnerships with universities on five continents, the School provides students with an array of opportunities to learn about and contribute to our understanding of humanity, and to gain the theoretical knowledge, communication skills, and cultural sensitivities to make a real difference in the lives of individuals and communities.
+Through collaborative research, participatory pedagogy, engagement with real world issues, study abroad programs, and partnerships with universities on five continents, the School provides an array of opportunities to learn about and contribute to our understanding of humanity, and to gain the knowledge, skills, and experience to make a real difference in the lives of individuals and communities.

 We are guided by the idea that whatever career one pursues, that career is best when guided by a genuine concern for the health and wellbeing of others.
-We invite you to explore our website and join us in the adventure of studying about and living well in our world.
+We invite you to learn more about our academic programs and join us in the adventure of studying and making a world of difference.

 Mark D. Wood, Ph.D., Director of The School of World Studies